-As a child, I used to write letters to my penpals across India but in 1999, I had my first email account, MP3 songs filled my personal computer, I bought my first mobile phone and then my first smart mobile phone.
+As a child, I used to write letters to my penpals across India but in 1999, I’d my first email account, MP3 songs filled my personal computer, I bought my first mobile phone and then my first smart mobile phone.
 In the 1990s and early 2000s, it was the only email and then came the social media.

 I love the social media.

 The whole world is on what we today call as communication apps.
 I remember using various chat application for chatting but then WhatsApp changed it all.
 It was a disruption.